Kosovo War: Constitutional amendments (1989–94)

-On 16 or 17 July 1990 the League of Communists of Serbia (LCS) combined with the Socialist Alliance of Working People of Serbia to become the Socialist Party of Serbia (SPS), and Milošević became its first president.
-On 8 August 1990 several amendments to the federal Socialist Federal Republic of Yugoslavia (SFRY) Constitution were adopted enabling the establishment of a multi-party election system.

-On 7 September 1990 the Constitution of the Republic of Kosovo was promulgated by the disbanded Assembly of Kosovo.
-Milošević responded by ordering the arrest of the deputies of the disbanded Assembly of Kosovo.
+On 7 September 1990 the Constitution of Kosovo was promulgated by Albanian members of the disbanded Assembly of Kosovo.
+Milošević responded by ordering the arrest of the deputies that participated in the meeting.
 The new controversial Serbian Constitution was promulgated on 28 September 1990.
-Multi-party elections were held in Serbia on 9 and 26 December 1990 after which Milošević became President of Serbia.
-In September 1991 Kosovar Albanians held an unofficial referendum in which they voted overwhelmingly for independence.
-On 24 May 1992 Kosovar Albanians held unofficial elections for an assembly and president of the Republic of Kosovo.
+In September 1991, Kosovar Albanians held an unofficial referendum in which they voted overwhelmingly for independence.
+On 24 May 1992 Kosovar Albanians held unofficial elections for an assembly and president of the Republic of Kosovo and elected Ibrahim Rugova as president.

-On 5 August 1991 the Serbian Assembly suspended the Priština daily Rilindja, following the Law on Public Information of 29 March 1991 and establishment of the Panorama publishing house on 6 November which incorporated Rilindja, which was declared unconstitutional by the federal authorities.
-United Nations Special Rapporteur Tadeusz Mazowiecki reported on 26 February 1993 that the police had intensified their repression of the Albanian population since 1990, including depriving them of their basic rights, destroying their educations system, and large numbers of political dismissals of civil servants.

-The arrest and detainment of ethnic Albanians based on their ethnic or political affiliations was commonplace.
-Hundreds of thousands were fired from government and state-run institutions.
-By 1990 most Albanian schools were closed and the Serbian government required Albanian teachers to sign loyalty oaths in order to remain employed; by late 1991 all Albanian schoolteachers had been dismissed.
+During this time, the Republic of Kosova started to establish parallel institutions, which were not recognized by Serbia.
+The presence of Serbian security structures in Kosovo increased considerably and Kosovo was put into constant curfews.
+Hundreds of thousands of ethnic Albanians were fired from government and state-run institutions.
+By 1990 most Albanian schools were closed and the Serbian government required Albanian teachers to sign loyalty oaths in order to remain employed, effectively asking them to recognize Serbia, and not Republic of Kosova as their country, which the vast majority refused to sign.
+By 1991 all Albanian schoolteachers and academic staff had been dismissed and a parallel education system was established by the government of the Republic of Kosova, using donated private homes as classrooms.
 350,000 Albanians emigrated out of the region due to economic and social pressures over the next seven years, and the Milosevic regime encouraged Serb settlement to the region.

-Kosovar Albanian families were penalized for having more than one child while Kosovo Serbs were rewarded for having large families.
+United Nations Special Rapporteur Tadeusz Mazowiecki reported on 26 February 1993 that the police had intensified their repression of the Albanian population since 1990, including depriving them of their basic rights, destroying their education system, and conducting large numbers of political dismissals of civil servants.

+Milosevic ordered the abolishment of the Academy of Sciences in Kosovo, Albanian street names were changed to Serbian ones, Serbs were allowed to enter the University of Pristina and therefore received preferential treatment, and Albanians were fired from their posts or lost their homes to Serbs (130,000 between 1990 and 1995).